DeVit1210/pizza-place-web-site/README.md

 # pizza-place-web-site
-This is a full-stake application for organizing the work of pizzeria.
+This is a full-stack application for organizing the work of pizzeria.

 Server side implemented by using <b>client-server architecture</b> and <b>Model-View-Controller (MVC)</b> pattern.